-“Evolutionary Games and Matching Rules” NEW WORKING PAPER,
+“Evolutionary Games and Matching Rules” New working paper (March 2018),

 Working Paper 2017:11, Department of Economics, Lund University, 2017.